 After sanding, your wall will need some TLC.
 Where the drywall is rough, gouged, or textured differently than the surrounding wall, you will need to repair it.
 Apply 2–3 coats of joint compound, waiting 24 hours between coats.
-Sand the joint compound with the right grit sandpaper to a smooth finish between coats and slowly build up your drywall patch to make a seamless repair.
+Sand the joint compound with the right type of sandpaper for drywall between coats.
+Apply two to three coats of joint compound to slowly build up your drywall patch to make a seamless repair.

 Repaint the Wall

 With the position of the former towel bar patched, you can now hide the drywall seams with paint.
 It’s essential to patch the area properly, then prime and paint the entire wall.
 Painting a small portion of the wall will result in an obvious patch job.
 Once the entire wall is repainted, you’ll never be able to tell you previously installed a towel bar there.

 How Do You Remove a Towel Rack From Drywall?